 In Person - Faculty and students are scheduled in a particular classroom or laboratory during a set day/time.

-- In Person w/online capability - Faculty and students are scheduled in a particular classroom or laboratory during a set day/time.
-Lectures and class sessions are recorded and accessed via the Internet.
+In Person w/streaming online capability - Faculty and students are scheduled in a particular classroom or laboratory during a set day/time.
+Class sessions can be viewed live, but are also are recorded for later access via the Internet.